DRYING FOR FREEDOM is a film about our right to protect the planet.

 A graduate from the Arts University College Bournemouth (UK), Steven received critical acclaim for his short film AND EVERYTHING BEFORE, a controversial experiment on 16mm film featuring death and decay, and exploring the process of skinning a deer.
 Steven continues to show a considered and provoking thirst for matters of fairness, morality and humankind..

 Adam established White Lantern Film as a feature film production company and his credits include BBC award-winning short films and independent movies with a nomination for a British Council UK Young Screen Entrepreneur Award.

-Producing credits include EMULSION (2012), 3 MILES TO NOTTINGHAM (2013) and his debut documentary DRYING FOR FREEDOM.
+Producing credits include EMULSION (2012), K-SHOP (2014) and his debut documentary DRYING FOR FREEDOM.